nathanwbailey/msc_project/README.md

 - Each subfolder contains scripts and modules for specific experiments or model variants.

 ---
-For questions or collaboration, please contact me
+For questions or collaboration, please get in touch with me